When Did the Word Become Flesh in John 1:14?

 “Ninth tenths of the enmity between Protestant and Catholic is concerned in non-serious but very bitter arguments of exactly this type, where the Protestant is uttering some slander against Catholicism that can with equal justice be turned against the Protestants.”

 It is my intent to avoid bitter, unnecessary arguments.
 I believe that even if God is not a Trinity of equal persons, that He still wants his body to be united.
 I worship in fellowship with many Trinitarians, whom I call Brothers and Sisters in Christ.
+If I ever have the chance to meet a “Unitarian Monotheist,” I’ll fellowship with them too.

 [1] See CCC#237: (emphasis added) “But his inmost Being as Holy Trinity is a mystery that is inaccessible to reason alone or even to Israel’s faith before the Incarnation of God’s Son and the sending of the Holy Spirit.”
 Catholic John C. Wright notes that both doctrines of Trinitarianism and the Incarnation have “no basis whatever in natural reason.”